AnisYazid/Smart-Farm-Using-IoT-system/README.md

 - To Test the Components open the "Test Compponent" File and Upload the Code in Your Microcontroller.
 - The Project's Code is in The "Final" File check your Pins befor uploading the Code.

-Any Queation Contact me : anisyazid02@gmail.com
+Any Question Contact me : anisyazid02@gmail.com